QBI-Software/NEURON-tutorial/lessons/complex.md

   1. Find `soma` in the first panel and double-click
   1. Find `v(0.5)` in the second panel and double-click
   1. Click **Accept**
-  1. Multiple traces can be added in the same window for comparison 1.
+1. Multiple traces can be added in the same window for comparison
+  1. From the right-click menu, under **Plot what?**, select **Keep lines**
+  1. From this menu, then select **Color/Brush** and pick a color to differentiate

 ![vgraph]

 1. **Graph -> current axis** to show the *current vs time*
-  1. There is no default selected here so as above,
+  1. There is no default selected here so nothing will be displayed if it is run now
   1. Right click on the graph select **Plot what?**
   1. In the window, type `IClamp[0].i`.
 (This will display what your point process is doing in terms of current.)